huakehe/BERTScore_and_COMET_blog/MT Blog.md

 Secondly, n-gram metrics cannot capture semantic dependencies of distant words or penalize semantically-critical word order changes.
 For example, for short sentences, BLEU is able to capture the swap of cause and effect clauses, like “A results in B.” However, when A and B are long phrases, even the longest four-gram will fail to capture the cause-effect semantic dependencies of A and B if their order change.
 The n-gram metrics measures the similarity in a shallow way, which motivates the authros to develop a metric that is more effective in tackling the distant dependencies and ordering problems.

 ### Technique
 The workflow of BERTScore computation is illustrated in the diagram below.
-Having a reference sentence x = (x1, …, xk) and a candidate sentence x prime = (...), the technique transforms the tokens into contextual imbeddings, and compute the match among all takens by cosine similarity.
+Having a reference sentence x tokenized to (x1, …, xk) and a candidate sentence x̂ tokenized to  (x̂1, ..., x̂k), the technique transforms the tokens into contextual imbeddings, and compute the match among all takens by cosine similarity.
 As an option, multiplying an additional weight based on the inverse document frequency of matching words can be helpful in some scenarios.
 The outcome includes a precision (R_BERT), recall (P_BERT), and combined metric scores(F1).
 <p align="center">
   <img src="img/bert_tech.png">
 </p>